 appoint an external examiner or auditor for the church accounts

 discuss any matter raised by anyone eligible to attend the meeting

-There are two other meetings that are held regularly between the two annual meetings.
+There are three other meetings that are held regularly between the two annual meetings mentioned above.
 These are:

 The Team Council